 Have a well thought out plan for completing the degree and have made the necessary arrangements for the program completion;

-Will benefit the University through the course of study they plan to pursue; and,
+Will benefit the University, College and Department through the course of study they plan to pursue; and,

 Receive a strong recommendation from their Department Head

 It is the responsibility of the applicant to deliver the original and 8 copies of the completed application to their College Dean’s Office no later than the first business day in November.
-A college-level faculty committee, designated by the Dean, will evaluate the applications and make recommendations to the Dean.
+The College Personnel Committee will evaluate the applications and make recommendations to the Dean.
 Applications failing to comply with educational leave guidelines/policies will not be considered by the committee.

-Each college-level cost-center will fund the approved educational leaves from that college.
+Each College cost-center will fund the approved educational leaves from that college.
 Depending on budget constraints in any given year, at times even worthwhile proposals may fail to receive funding.
 In addition to budgetary constraints, College Deans must also consider college priorities and the ability to meet teaching demands of each individual academic department.

 Respect for peer review process and a collegial attitude toward the work of the committees are integral factors in the success of the Missouri State University leave system.